solita/solita.github.com/_posts/2021-04-23-performance-testing-with-locust.md

 because it's easy to use and easy to understand.

 You can find the full source code of this blog post from [https://github.com/janneri/locust-tutorial](https://github.com/janneri/locust-tutorial).
+This repo contains a sample NodeJS app which is tested and an example of Locust test implementation.
+Thanks for reading and happy perf testing with Locust!